scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Addressing {#numbering}

 Inter-domain SCION routing is based on an <ISD, AS> tuple.
 Although a complete SCION address is composed of the <ISD, AS, endpoint address> 3-tuple, the endpoint address is not used for inter-domain routing or forwarding.
-The endpoint address can be of variable length, does not need to be globally unique, and can thus be an IPv4, IPv6, or link layer address.
+The endpoint address is of variable length, does not need to be globally unique, and can thus be an IPv4, IPv6, or link layer address.

 The ISD-AS number is a SCION-specific number consisting of 64 bits: the top 16 bits indicating the ISD, and the bottom 48 bits indicating the AS.
 The text representation uses a dash separator between the ISD and AS numbers, e.g. `4-ff00:1:f`.